-Eri is the newly appointed Senior lecturer in education policy at Bath Spa University (May, 2021).
-Eri has a breadth of local and national experience working within the Third sector and student union movement, in particular researching and campaigning for social equality and disability rights.
+Eri is Senior Lecturer in Education (Policy) at Bath Spa University.
+Eri has a breadth of local and national experience working within the third sector and student union movement, in particular researching and campaigning for social equality and disability rights.
 He has almost 10 years’ experience conducting social policy research in areas such as well-being, mental health, higher education policy and practice, and social welfare.
 In particular, he has been active via his policy work for national organisations such as Citizens Advice, NAWRA and NASMA.
 In recognition of the impact of his advice and research-led campaigns “going above and beyond” the call of duty, he was awarded NASMA Student Money Adviser of the year 2016.

-Specialising in the areas of education policy, equality and inclusion, Eri will be drawing on these applied and eclectic strands of research and teaching experience to support both undergraduate and postgraduate students through their student journey at the School of Education at Bath Spa University.
+Specialising in the areas of global education, education policy, well-being, equality and inclusion, Eri will be drawing on these applied and eclectic strands of research and teaching experience to support both undergraduate and postgraduate students to excel through their student journey at the School of Education, Bath Spa University.

 - Postgraduate Certificate in Teaching in Higher Education (PGCertTHE, Edge Hill University, Distinction)